phonenumbers

 Is the 216 Area Code Toll-Free?

 The 216 area code is a standard geographic area code, not a toll-free numbering range.
 Toll-free codes in the United States typically include ranges such as 800, 888, 877, 866, 855, 844, or 833 as designated by the FCC guidelines.
-As such, calls using 216 are subject to local or long-distance charges based on individual service plans and provider agreements.

 Cities in 216 Area Code